vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 ------> execute_disk_command
 --------> shell_execve
 ```
-which makes different checks like do we need to start `subshell`, was it builtin `bash` function or not etc.

 - In the end of this process, the `shell_execve` function calls the `execve` system call which has following signature